department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/engineering/production-release/Readiness.md

 ## Engineering Risks

-- [ ] Data availability and integrity
+- [ ] Data availability and integrity - minimal
-- [ ] No access to production PII/PHI when troubleshooting potential issues
+- [ ] No access to production PII/PHI when troubleshooting potential issues - still issue for all